 Something different may be in the form of exercise, going for a walk, taking a bath, or booking a massage.

-And remember, getting the right kind of professional support (through a therapist) is essential when addressing the underlying subconscious behaviors.
+And remember, getting the right kind of professional support (with a therapist) is essential when addressing the underlying subconscious behaviors.

 The more gentle you are with yourself during the process of grief, the easier it will be to console yourself and thereby move through it with more ease.
 Being mindful to console with nutritious foods that will aid your healing rather than prolong it is the key to healing from heartbreak.